silverstripe/cwp/docs/en/02_Features/01_Solr_search/03_Basic_usage.md

-title: Basic usable of Solr search
+title: Basic usage of Solr search
 summary: Gives an understanding of basic use of Solr.

 #  Basic usage of Solr search